Table of Contents

 On the one hand, the rigid permissions granted by blockchain allow for individuals who have been granted access to view unaltered, accurate blocks in the blockchain.

-On the other, viewers with correct permissions are able to add blocks to the blockchain.
+On the other, viewers with correct permissions can add blocks to the blockchain.
 Once these blocks are added to the blockchain, they are time-stamped with metadata and the digital signature of the user who initiated the transaction.

 These capabilities of blockchain allow for sensitive information to be viewed efficiently and securely, upholding HIPAA standards.